marshallm94/Concentrated_Solar_Power/proposal.md

-## Solar Industry

-* Use google's geographical API to get latitude and longitude of Nan values in data set.

-### For all solar power plant locations (preferably in world, will start with USA)...
+### Module 2 Capstone Proposal - Marshall McQuillen

+#### The Question

+How accurately can Direct Normal Irradiance (DNI) be predicted at a granular level (30 minute intervals)?

+#### The Data

+NREL has an API where I can obtain DNI measurements in half hour intervals for a given latitude and longitude, for years dating back to ~2010.
+In addition, they have data on CSP and PV power plant locations in the United States, as well as other locations around the world (see MVP++).

+Most of the latitude and longitude values are populated, however there are a few missing values.
+Some of this information could be scraped from an accompanying webpage to where the data set is located, however if that doesn't work I plan on using [Google's Geolocation API](https://developers.google.com/maps/documentation/geolocation/intro) to supplement the existing data.

 ##### MVP

+For all solar power plants in the USA...

-Use weather (temp, cloud cover), time (30 min. intervals) and location (latitude, longitude, altitude) data to predict DNI.
+Use weather data (temp, cloud cover, humidity, etc,), time (30 min. intervals) and location (latitude, longitude) data to predict DNI.

 * Compare all complex models (I want to train random forests, boosting and a regression Neural Network) against multiple linear regression

 ##### MVP+

-Forecast DNI X days out (with confidence intervals)
+Forecast DNI $X$ days out (with confidence intervals) for all locations in US

-* Find minimum DNI needed for plant to be viable running

-* Use NREL's API to plot DNI over time per location

-* Determine what time of day plant should "turn off"

-* use weather data to predict DNI with confidence
+##### MVP++

+* Do the above for solar power plants outside of the United States.

+A few barplots showing the current status of various Concentrated Solar Power projects...

 ![](images/operational_csp_technologies.png)